Skip to content

 This is similar to the behavior of the non-replay case, and

-just like in that case, this happens in a given patch ID's first block*
+also happens in a given patch ID's first block.

 has a marker with that Patch ID earlier in the history,

-then it will simply return true and not modify the
+it will return `true` and will not modify the

 replay event history.

-just like in that case, this happens in a given patch ID's subsequent blocks*
+also happens in a given patch ID's subsequent blocks.

 #### Behavior When Replaying With Marker After Current Location

-If the Marker Event is after where the execution currently is
+If the Event History's Marker Event is after the current execution point,

 attempt to write the marker to the replay event